 Every woman is different.
 We understand.
 A body issue is a body issue and the emotional aspects are compounded when accompanied by real pain or discomfort.
-Breast reduction surgery is a beneficial option for women who are self-conscious about the size of the breasts, dissatisfied with their shape or proportionality, or seeking to rid themselves of debilitating back, neck and shoulder pain associated with breast weight.
+Breast reduction surgery is a beneficial option for women who are self-conscious about the size of the breasts, dissatisfied with their shape or proportionality, or seeking to rid themselves of debilitating back, neck, and shoulder pain associated with breast weight.

 Are you ready for a breast reduction?

-A woman’s appearance affects her confidence and self-esteem.
+A woman’s appearance can affect her confidence and self-esteem.
 Disproportionately large breasts can be a source of poor body-image, self-consciousness and emotional distress.
 These are issues that can contribute to a woman’s decision to undergo a breast reduction.
 Other factors include a breast size that limits your physical activities, experiencing pain in your back or shoulders, suffering discomfort from a bra strap or noticing a skin irritation beneath the breast crease.
 Women also might consider the procedure if they have low-hanging breasts and stretched skin, if their nipples rest below the crease or if the areolas have become enlarged due to breast weight.

 The Breast Reduction Procedure